Akita edges Hokkaido to earn series split; Sendai tops Kagawa in 2OT | The Japan Times

 89ers 97, Five Arrows 94 (2OT)

-In Takamatsu, Sendai shooting guard Takeshi Shingo’s six points in the second overtime — more than any other’s scoring output in the 5-minute period — helped carry his club past the Five Arrows.
+In Takamatsu, Sendai shooting guard Keita Sawabe’s six points in the second overtime — more than any other’s scoring output in the 5-minute period — helped carry his club past the Five Arrows.

-Shingo was 4-for-4 at the free-throw line in the second bonus period.
-He finished with 23 points and seven assists.
+Sawabe was 4-for-4 at the free-throw line in the second bonus period.
+He finished with a season-high 23 points and seven assists.
+He made 14-for-15 on free-throw attempts overall.
+The 24-year-old is averaging 11.3 points per game.

 Center Daniel Miller scored 30 points, grabbed 19 rebounds, handed out eight assists, blocked five shots and made three steals for the 89ers (10-5).
 Jerome Tillman and Masaharu Kataoka had 13 points apiece, with Kataoka nailing four 3-pointers in the game.